-Some elder people in the UK will say, and can demonstrate, a life planned is a life that is better.
-Others will point to regret or how life did not turn out as they intended, sometimes leading to a sanguine acceptance or deep bitterness.
-(Also see Brexit post for more on this)
+Some of the UK’s older residents will say as well as demonstrate, a life planned is a better life.
+Others will point to regret.
+Life did not turn out as they intended.
+For some, there is a sanguine acceptance for others deep bitterness.
+(Also see Brexit post for more).

-Capitalism, the system under which we all slave, relies heavily on people buying into a better future, generally defining ‘better’ as some material gain such as a new phone, sofa, car or house.
+Capitalism, the system under which we all slave, relies heavily on people buying into a better future.
+The definition of ‘better’ will be some material gain.
+Purchase of a new phone, shirt, sofa, or car.